evensolberg/fitutils/README.md

 See the [Kanban Boards](https://github.com/evensolberg/fit2csv/projects) for the overall roadmap and To Do lists.

 NOTE: This repository uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for PRs.

+## Handy tools

+To process the output from these utilities, the following tools may be of use:

+- [XSV](https://github.com/BurntSushi/xsv) - slice and dice CSV files
+- [jq](https://stedolan.github.io/jq/) - slice and dice JSON files